Digital signature: what it is, how it works and how to do it in a document

 This makes contract signatures also need to be dynamic, which is beneficial for any type of business.
 While an agreement that involves handwritten signature takes time, digital is fast, which means you have more contracts closed per month.

 Have you ever stopped signing a document because you are in another state where you don't have a notarized signature?
-This problem no longer belongs to you with the digital signature, as you can sign it wherever you are, even with your cell.
+This problem no longer belongs to you with the digital signature, as you can sign it wherever you are, even with your phone.

 ZapSign allows you to use the platform not only via desktop, but also from your smartphone.
 So, regardless of where you are, you can sign the document in just one click.